 Cayla Kurland, MA, CCC-SLP, is a speech-language pathologist certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the State of California.
 She earned her Master of Arts degree from Northwestern University in Speech-Language Pathology and her Bachelor of Science degree from Boston University in Speech, Language and Hearing Sciences.

-With over a decade of clinical experience, Cayla has worked in private practices, schools, in-home therapy, and community-based organizations around the country with children of all ages, teens and adults.
+With over a dozen years of clinical experience, Cayla has worked in private practices, schools, in-home therapy, and community-based organizations around the country with children of all ages, teens and adults.
 She has extensive experience evaluating and treating individuals with: articulation and phonological disorders, apraxia of speech, receptive and expressive language disorders, developmental language delays and impairments, Autism Spectrum Disorders, auditory processing disorders, cleft palate and craniofacial differences, stuttering/fluency disorders, and hearing impairment.
 She enjoys working relationships with both the UCLA and St. John's Hospital Cleft Palate Teams.
 She also has experience working with adults wishing to reduce their foreign accents or improve overall

 Cayla is PROMPT (PROMPTS for Restructuring Oral Muscular Phonetic Targets) trained.